How to Prep Your Hot Tub for a Hurricane

 #5.
 Secure Loose Furniture and Other Items

-All tables, chairs, garden ornaments, toys, and other loose items should be either locked down or stowed away in a secure area until after the hurricane has passed.
+All tables, chairs, garden ornaments, toys, accessories and other loose items should be either locked down or stowed away in a secure area until after the hurricane has passed.
 Any overhanging tree limbs should be trimmed so they don’t pose a risk to your hot tub or property.
 Outdoor items that are not secured can easily become projectiles during high winds.
 You may not think a plastic lawn chair could cause much damage, but when it is being tossed by the wind at over 100 miles per hour, it can easily damage the exterior of your hot tub or home.

 If you haven’t already done so, be sure to invest in a cover wind strap, or other type of strong strapping system.
 This should help in keeping your hot tub’s cover from going airborne during high winds.
 If the cover cannot be secured, it may be best to bring it indoors or stow it away in a shed.